National Sawdust: History

-The National Sawdust Company was a sawdust factory in operation in industrial Williamsburg, Brooklyn during the 1930s.
-It closed in the late 20th century, leaving the space empty.
-After a zoning change in Williamsburg in the early 2000s, many historic industrial buildings in the area were demolished to make room for residential construction.
+The National Sawdust Company was a sawdust factory in operation in industrial Williamsburg, Brooklyn during the late 19th century and early 20th century.
+It closed in the mid 20th century, leaving the space empty for many decades.
+The impossibly massive timbers suffered from dry rot and it succumbed like many of the historic industrial buildings in the area to repurposing for residential and commercial spaces, displacing the artisans, fabricators, meat packers, and performers who used the formerly inexpensive spaces for studios, performance centers, illegal apartments and fabrication shops.
+The end of North 6th Street, once the home of legendary performance venues like Galapagos and Northsix and design collectives Faile, Scrapile, Smiley, Hermann, Brady Dollarhide, Bass Mind, SHINta and Woodylee, now hosts a more elite crowd that demands a contemporary and safer environment.
+On the National Sawdust block you'll now find high end furniture stores and a Patagonia store.
+The formerly great Northsix is now Music Hall of Williamsburg, run by the corporate power of Bowery Presents, serving up more politically correct performers.
+Galapagos is apartments and a high design furniture store.
 By 2015, the National Sawdust Company building was one of few original structures remaining in Williamsburg, and it was surrounded by new developments.

 Kevin Dolan, an attorney, organist, and philanthropist based in New York City with a passion for contemporary music, began planning to create a new concert hall in 2008.
 He asked composer Paola Prestini to join him as the Co-founder and Artistic Director of the organization.

 Beginning in 2008, Bureau V Architecture worked alongside SLAB Architecture and acoustic design consultant Arup New York to remodel the interior of the space.
 The concert hall was designed based on computer modeling and acoustic tests.
 For example, to protect the space from outside noise and vibration, it was constructed as a concrete room suspended by a chassis of springs within the original building.
 Other than the addition of a mural by artist Eli Sudbrack, the exterior of the building was left unchanged; the words "National Sawdust Co.," dating back to the building's original tenant, are still visible from the outside.

 In its inaugural performance on October 1, 2015, National Sawdust featured Philip Glass, Nico Muhly, Chris Thile, Glenn Kotche, and Eve Gigliotti.
 In 2016 alone, the organization hosted over 500 performances.